 The basilica is a working church and services are held twice a day.

 The church is closed daily between noon and 2pm.

 The basilica stands at the southwestern corner of Burg Square, next to city hall and an easy walk from any of the central attractions.
 To get there by public transit, take any number of city buses, including buses 13 and 14, to the Markt stop and walk two minutes to the church.

 The Basilica of the Holy Blood is open daily all year round, but it’s only possible to see the vial said to hold Jesus’ blood 11:30am–noon and 2pm–4pm.
 A popular time to visit is on Assumption Day (August 15), when the bishop of Bruges carries the relic through the streets as part of the Procession of the Holy Blood.

 The Legend of the Basilica of the Holy Blood

-Legend has it that Joseph of Arimathea wiped blood from the body of Christ after the crucifixion and preserved the cloth.
-Supposedly the cloth remained in the Jerusalem until the Second Crusade.
-At that time, the King of Jerusalem gave the relic to his brother-in-law, Count of Flanders, Diederik van de Elzas.
-The Count took the relic back to Brugge in April 1150, and had it placed at the chapel he had built on Burg Square.
-However, research has indicated that the relic actually came to Brugge about 100 years later from Constantinople (present-day Istanbul).
-The relic is in a rock-crystal vial, and the vial is inside a small glass cylinder capped with a golden crown at each end.
+Legend has it that after the crucifixion of Christ, Joseph of Arimathea wiped Jesus’ blood from his body and preserved the cloth.
+The cloth remained in Jerusalem until the Second Crusade, when the King of Jerusalem gave the relic to his brother-in-law, the Count of Flanders, Diederik van de Elzas.
+The count brought the cloth to Bruges in 1150 and built the Basilica of the Holy Blood to house the sacred relic.
+However, research has indicated that the relic actually came to Bruges about 100 years later from Constantinople (present-day Istanbul).
+Today, the relic is kept in a rock-crystal vial, which is itself inside a small glass cylinder capped with a golden crown at each end.